HPC-ULL/FancyJCL/tutorials.md

 ## Declaring the kernel

-To specify what the OpenCL kernel to execute is going to be we write it like it was GLSL, but without the kernel signature.
+To specify what the OpenCL kernel to execute is going to be we write it like it was OpenCL kernel code, but without the kernel signature.
 The function `get_global_id(n)`  can be replaced with `dn`.
 The names used in the `setInputs` and `setOutputs` methods must be used here.

 ```java
 stage.setKernelSource("""